 Two notable examples are:

-• Topologically same 3-D structures: Like the famous example of the torus, a coffee mug and a doughnut are theoretically the exact same structure.
+- Topologically same 3-D structures: like the famous example of the torus, a coffee mug and a doughnut are theoretically equivalent structures.

-• Music transposition: Playing the same melody in another key might be practically very different, e.g. much harder/easier to play on the organ and much different feeling relative to how low/high pitch it is.
-But theoretically it is exactly the same.
+- Music transposition: Playing the same melody in another key might be practically very different, e.g. much harder/easier to play on the organ and much different feeling relative to how low/high pitch it is.
+But theoretically it is equivalent.